retrohacker/new_website/src/shared/blog/stop-saying-technical-debt.md

 ## Availability Play

 Problems that are difficult to debug, scheduled maintenance, outages you learn about through twitier - these impact your product’s user experience.
-This can be measured by its impact to the user experience, user retention, and revenue.
+This can be measured by its impact on the user experience, user retention, and revenue.

 In addition, if your team is constantly fire-fighting, it is taking time away from feature work.
 The value of the availability wins you unlock, and the time freed up to focus on feature work, should justify the upfront investment for this work.

 Instead of calling this “technical debt” and asking for time to work on it, try something like:

 > “Our team is constantly putting out fires in production.
 We are struggling to stay on top of incidents, let alone make any meaningful progress on product innovation.
 Give us a quarter to address this.
-In that time, we can improve the overall user experience and free up our time to focus on product.”
+In that time, we can improve the overall user experience and free up our time to focus on the product.”

 ## Mental Health and Quality of Life Play

 Noisy pagers with lots of false positives, constant support requests, poor feedback loops, ancient technology - sometimes working on a system just makes life shitty.
 This can’t always be directly measured, but the effects absolutely can.
-The sentiment of your team, constantly hearing “I need a vacation,” people quitting, the inability to hire, these are all great indicators that something needs to change.
+The sentiment of your team, constantly hearing “I need a vacation,” people quitting, the inability to hire - these are all great indicators that something needs to change.
 Not to mention, if you are building a culture of trust, investing in improving the quality of life for your team is an excellent way to show that your organization truly cares.

 The business value here?
 People want to work on your projects and at your company.
 On top of that, people who aren’t suffering from burnout work more effectively!